PB01_The relation between tobacco tax and household multimensional well-being: Evidence from Vietnam

 aggravate the financial burden on low-income groups, which have the highest smoking rates, leading to income inequality.

-“The Relation between Tobacco Tax and Household Multidimensional Well-being: Evidence from Vietnam” was conducted to provide the
+In that context, the study “The Relation between Tobacco Tax and Household Multidimensional Well-being: Evidence from Vietnam” was conducted to provide the

 latest empirical evidence on the multidimensional impacts of tobacco consumption.
 The study gives an overview of the tobacco industry through analyzing the tobacco market of